- Learn how to perform text classification using PyTorch

 - Dynamic networks – Change in the architecture during the run time

 I am sure you are wondering – why should we use PyTorch for working with text data?
 Let us discuss some incredible features of PyTorch that makes it different from other frameworks, especially while working with text data.

 1. Dealing with Out of Vocabulary words

 A text classification model is trained on fixed vocabulary size.
 But during inference, we might come across some words which are not present in the vocabulary.
 These words are known as Out of Vocabulary words.
 Skipping Out of Vocabulary words can be a critical issue as this results in the loss of information.

 In order to handle the Out Of Vocabulary words, PyTorch supports a cool feature that replaces the rare words in our training data with Unknown token.
 This, in turn, helps us in tackling the problem of Out of Vocabulary words.

 Apart from handling Out Of Vocabulary words, PyTorch also has a feature that can handle sequences of variable length!

 Have you heard of how Recurrent Neural Network is capable of handling variable-length sequences?
 Ever wondered how to implement it?
 PyTorch comes with a useful feature ‘Packed Padding sequence‘ that implements Dynamic Recurrent Neural Network.

-Padding is required since most of the frameworks support static network, i.e. the architecture remains same throughout the model training.
-Although padding solves the issue of variable length sequences, but there is another problem with this idea – the architectures now process these padding token like any other information/data.
+Padding is required since most of the frameworks support static networks, i.e. the architecture remains the same throughout the model training.
+Although padding solves the issue of variable length sequences, there is another problem with this idea – the architectures now process these padding token like any other information/data.
 Let me explain this through a simple diagram-

 As you can see in the diagram (below), the last element, which is a padding token is also used while generating the output.
 This is taken care of by the Packed Padding sequence in PyTorch.